-8:14 Unto two thousand and three hundred days of evening and morning.
+8:14 Unto two thousand and three hundred days.
 The phrase "evenings and mornings" occurs in the Old Testament only here and in verse 26.
 Some understand it as a reference to the evening and morning sacrifices (cf. Ex 29:38-42).
 On that basis it would represent 1,150 days.
 Others view it as simply an expression for 2,300 days.
 Since the beginning of the persecutions of Antiochus IV could be linked with any one of a number of incidents beginning early as 171 B.C., it is difficult to determine which understanding of the phrase is to be preferred.
 The number 23 may be symbolic of a fixed period, as in apocalyptic literature outside the Bible.

-Then shall the sanctuary be justified.
+Then shall the sanctuary be cleansed.
 The temple was cleansed and rededicated under the leadership of Judas Maccabeus on December 25, 165 B.C. (see note on 11:34; cf. Zec 9:13-17).

 8:16 Gabriel.
 This angel is mentioned four times in Scripture (9:21; Lk 1:11, 19, 26).
 The name denotes one who is strong in the Lord (Gabriel means "strength of God") because of a relationship with him.
 8:17 Son of man.
 See note on 7:13.
 The "strong man of God" (see note on v.
 16), the angel Gabriel, was speaking to this exalted mortal.
-At the time appointed by God the vision shall be fulfilled.
+At the time of the end shall be the vision.
 See also verse 19 ("the appointed time of the end").
 This expression does not necessarily have to do with the absolute end of history.
 It occurs in 11:27 and 35 in contexts that probably refer to the end of the persecutions under Antiochus IV.

-8:19 That which is to come in the last end of the wrath.
+8:19 What shall be in the last end of the indignation.
 The "timed wrath" may here refer to the time of God's judgment on his people Israel during the period of their subjection to the Babylonians, Persians and Greeks.